Our Guides Set Us Apart

 Hannah and Trent met, fell in love, and married in Seward and are endlessly grateful to call this little slice of Alaska home.
 Both spent many years guiding internationally from New Zealand to Uganda and consider Seward and the surrounding area one of the most beautiful places in the world.

-Hannah grew up outside, exploring the hills, ponds, and dirt roads of rural New Hampshire.
-Her passion for the outdoors led her to Colby College in Maine, where she received a BA in Environmental Science, focusing on conservation biology.
+Hannah grew up exploring the hills, ponds, and dirt roads of rural New Hampshire.
+Her passion for the outdoors led her to Colby College, where she received a BA in Environmental Science.
+Trent originally hails from Southern California and spent his college years in Vermont obtaining a BA in Adventure Education and Wilderness Leadership.

 Laban Wenger